 Closer inspection of CO2 emissions in China and comparison with CEEIO database

-Instead of 7-sectorial resolution, we aggregate direct and indirect CO2 emissions in China into 17-sectors, and consolidated the analysis result into .
+Instead of 7-sectorial resolution, we aggregate direct and indirect CO2 emissions in China into 17-sectors, and consolidated the analysis result into Figure 2.
 By increasing sector resolution for China to 17 sectors, we have discovered that the largest final CO2 emission in China comes from construction sector, ranging from 19% to 29%.
 On the side of intermediate CO2 emissions, metal, non-metal, petroleum, and chemical materials, as well as electricity, gas, and water, are the major contributor, ranging from 54% to 63% in total for the investigated years.

 Figure 2 Indirect intermediate and final emissions of China, classified into 17 sectors, for year 1995 to 2015, compared with CEEIO database result.